 Aspects of the disappearing Native American culture were preserved also in art.
 Thomas M’Kenney, a government superintendent of Indian trade, engaged the artist Charles Bird King to paint the portraits of prominent Indians who visited Washington, D.C.
 These were reproduced as hand-colored lithographs in History of the Indian Tribes of North America (Philadelphia, 1836–44) with text by M’Kenney and James Hall.
 The Chapin Library has both the folio and later octavo editions.
 Another important collection of pictures in the Library is that of George Catlin, the North American Indian Portfolio (London, 1844): these are based on Catlin’s visits to fifty tribes while journeying from his base in St. Louis.

 Resources for the study of Native Americans may also be found in the Archives and Special Collections department of the Williams College Library.
 The Archives reading room and offices are shared with the Chapin Library.

-Only those materials listed in the Williams online catalog as “non-circ” are currently available for use in the Chapin Library/College Archives reading room in our temporary quarters at the Southworth Schoolhouse.
+All of these materials are available for use in the Chapin Library/College Archives reading room in Sawyer Library.